 How to measure email success?

 There are two major indicators that will help you measure email success.
 These are open rate and response rate.
-When sending out an email campaign, make sure to track these metrics to find out how well your email works.
+When sending out an email campaign, make sure to use NetHunt – CRM extension for Gmail – to track these metrics and find out how well your email works.
 This will help you make necessary amendments and corrections and avoid some mistakes in the future.

 Top tips for writing a sales email